kevbite/kevbite.github.io/_posts/2023-02-12-building-apis-with-mongodb-and-dotnet-minimal-apis.md

 ### Service collection setup

-We'll need to also add a few items to the service collection within .NET, this is so that our endpoints can access MongoDB.
-If we open the `Program.cs` file then we can add the following lines for adding extra configuration to the builder.
+Let's start by configuring the service collection within .NET, this is so that our endpoints can access MongoDB via the `MongoClient`.
+If we open the `Program.cs` file then we can add the following lines for adding extra configuration to the service collection builder.

 ```csharp
 var builder = WebApplication.CreateBuilder(args);